So you decided to lead your first Workshop. Either re-run one already existing or one that was newly created, but how do you do that?

 - You might have more coaches now.
 Raise the number of signups accordingly.

 - Send email via the Meetup form to the participants who signed up so far, telling them there are more seats available, you are looking forward to seeing you there and to update their RSVP if they can’t make it to give others a chance to participate instead.
 You can find an almost copy-pasteable example online.

-- Send an email to your coaches confirming time and place, containing a link to the Coaches Guide as well as the learning material.
+- Send an email to your coaches confirming time and place, containing a link to the Coaches Guide as well as the learning materials.
 You can find an example online.

 - You might want to promote the workshop once more, stating you have more open slots now.

 - Send the confirmation email to the participants through the Meetup interface.
 Make sure it contains at least: the place and time, any requirements needed (like “bring a laptop”, “install X”) and how to get in touch in case they are unable to fulfill those.
 Any more specific directions on the venue if needed and other useful materials.
 But keep it short.
 An example for you is provided online.

 - It is always nice to have some good coverage of the event.
 If you know someone with a camera or fairly new smartphone, ask them to take some photos.